DBA95AA5-30D0-492A-BA20-1F05182B32FB

 This led to a three-year Beach Clean Up Program that commenced in July 2017.

-The programs results for the last three financial years are:
+The programs results for the first three years were:

 • In 2017/18 - 83 beach sites were clean with 1892 volunteers.
 Total weight of debris collected was 3867kg which equated to 107,884 pieces of litter